Connecting a solar panel to a 12 Volt battery is not a hard thing to do.

 The third and final step is to connect the solar panels to the charge controller.

-If you have more than one panel and are unsure if you need to connect it in series or parallel, check out my article here.
+If you have more than one panel and are unsure if you need to connect it in series or parallel, check out my article here or if you have two solar panels and one battery check out the wiring diagrams here.

-Confused about specifications of the solar panel you got?
-Check out my article where I explain all the parameters of a solar panel here.
+Confused about the specifications of the solar panel you got?
+Check out my article, where I explain all the parameters of a solar panel here.

 Use the cables that come with the solar panel, these are UV-resistant cables.
 Other cables will crack and break over time when they are exposed to UV radiation.
 This is the part when you need to oversize the diameter of the wire to account for voltage drop.
 Try to keep the voltage drop under 3%.
 Click here to calculate the voltage drop.